American Printing House for the Blind: Campus

-To house the growing production, the building was expanded many times.
+To house the growing production, the building has been expanded many times.
 A new administration building, built in front of the 1883 façade, opened in 1955.
 In 1980, an addition to the manufacturing area brought the building to its present size (282,000 sq. ft.).
+A 28,000 square feet addition will be completed in 2026, housing a new museum, The Dot Experience.

 Efforts to improve braille production resulted in the first computerized braille translation in 1964.
 IBM, the company that led in developing the program, donated a $2 million 709 computer.
 By 1987, all but a fraction of braille production was completely computerized.

 A computerized database for accessible textbooks was introduced in 1988 and was expanded to include materials in all accessible media.
 In 1997, the database was named Louis and made available on the Internet.